-While these two coats are similar, the difference in base coat color makes them fairly easy to tell them apart.
+While these two coats are similar, the difference in base coat color makes it fairly easy to tell them apart.

 However, because the topic of color coat genetics is complex, I’d recommend taking a look at this article from doggenetics.co.uk for a more in-depth read into it if you’re interested.

-Are Harlequin Great Danes born with spots?
+Are Harlequin Danes born with spots?

-Given that Great Dane puppies typically weight 1-2 pounds and are well over a 100 pounds as adults, that’s a lot of growth to account for and should come as no surprise that the spots change.
+Given that Great Dane puppies typically weigh 1-2 pounds and are well over 100 pounds as adults, that’s a lot of growth to account for, and should come as no surprise that the spots change.

 However, there are also reports of coats changing as late as 5+ years, so don’t let it concern you if this does end up being the case for your dog.

-Can you breed two Harlequin Great Danes?
+Can you breed two Harlequin dogs?

-Why does having the double merle gene matter?
+Why does having a double merle matter?

-Below are a few examples of approaches that are commonly taken to safely producing litters containing harlequin puppies, or dogs whose coats resemble that of a harlequin.
+Below are a few approaches commonly taken to safely producing litters containing Harlequin puppies, or dogs whose coats resemble that of a Harlequin.